Home Compare ADYEN.AS vs DD

 Adyen N.V. vs DuPont de Nemours: Which Stock Looks Stronger in 2026?

-Adyen holds the cleaner structural position, with the lead spread across valuation and profitability.
+Adyen holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 DuPont de Nemours still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, DuPont de Nemours carries the stronger setup — intact trend against Adyen's broken trend.
 That leaves a split case: the structural lead stays with Adyen, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ADYEN.AS: STOXX 600, DD: Russell 1000).
+Peer scores are normalised within each company's primary universe (ADYEN.AS: STOXX 600, DD: S&P 500).

 Trajectory Similarity